The City in the Sea: Adaptations and influence

 The Proud Tower by Pulitzer Prize-winning historian Barbara Wertheim Tuchman, subtitled "A portrait of the world before the War: 1890-1914", New York: Macmillan, 1966, derives its title and contains an epigraph from Edgar Allan Poe's 1845 version of the poem "The City in the Sea".

 A performed version of the poem was included on the 1997 album Closed on Account of Rabies, though the name of the poem was given as "The City and the Sea".

 Basil Rathbone narrated the story in the Caedmon audio collection Edgar Allan Poe: The Edgar Allan Poe Audio Collection, Caedmon Records – CD 4148(5), released on CD in 2000.

 The German metal band The Ocean used "The City in the Sea" as lyrics, only swapping a few lines to fit rhythmical patterns of the song.
 It was used both due to the band's love of Poe, and the themes common to both poem and band.
 The song appeared on their 2006 album Aeolian.

-The 1965 film War-Gods of the Deep — alternately titled City in the Sea and The City Under the Sea — is credited as being loosely based on Poe's poem, which is recited at the end of the production.
+The 1965 film City Under the Sea — also known as War-Gods from the Deep — is credited as being loosely based on Poe's poem, sections of which are recited by Vincent Price at the beginning, middle and end of the film.

 In 1989 Danish composer Poul Ruders wrote a piece "The City in the Sea" (subsequently released on a CD by Bridge Records, New York) for Symphony Orchestra and Contralto, making full use of Poe's text.
 The composition is also available in a version for 11 instruments (2013).

+The 2023 American horror miniseries The Fall of the House of Usher (miniseries) uses an edited version of the poem in its 7th episode entitled "The Pit and the Pendulum".
+The series itself is based on and includes references to several of Poe's works.